zhenggang91/zhenggang.github.io/README.md

 ![Grab Project Image](images/grab.png)

-Applying Natural Language Processing to uberEATS and uber subreddits, my group built classifier models using Naive Bayes, K Nearest Neighbours and Logistic Regression.
-We chose Naive Bayes model as our best model as it has the highest accuracy score of 0.775.
-Through our app, we then applied this model to Grab reviews on Google Play Store to classify between delivery reviews and ride hailing reviews.
-Our app is able to classify the reviews in a fast and accurate manner.
+Utilizing Natural Language Processing techniques on the uberEATS and uber subreddits, our team developed classifier models employing Naive Bayes, K Nearest Neighbours, and Logistic Regression algorithms.
+After comprehensive evaluation, we determined the Naive Bayes model to be the most effective, boasting an accuracy score of 77.7%.
+Subsequently, we integrated this model into our application, which efficiently categorizes Grab reviews on the Google Play Store into delivery and ride-hailing segments.
+This application facilitates swift and precise classification of reviews.
+Ng Wei and Irfan Muzafar made significant contributions to this project.

 View the interactive Streamlit app here: [Delivery and Ride Hailing Classifier](https://dsi-42-project3-nhd8nmmbaulvgavhcbsoky.streamlit.app/)